awsdocs/amazon-ecs-developer-guide/doc_source/task_life_cycle.md

 ![\[Task Life Cycle\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/images/task-lifecycle.png)

 The center path shows the natural progression of a batch job that stops on its own\.
 A persistent task that is not meant to finish would also be on the center path, but it would stop at the `RUNNING:RUNNING` stage\.
 The paths to the right show what happens at a given state if an API call reaches the agent to stop the task or a container instance\.
-The paths to the left show what happens if the container instance a task is running on is removed, whether by forcefully deregistering it or by terminating the instance\.
+The paths to the left show what happens if the container instance on which a task is running is removed, whether by forcefully deregistering it or by terminating the instance\.